Tradeoffs and Comparison Complexity: Experimental Evidence

-One concern is that the predictive power of our model may come at the cost of parsimony --- i.e. our model is flexible enough to explain a wide range of counterfactual datasets.
+One concern is that the predictive power of our model may come at the cost of parsimony---i.e., it is flexible enough to explain any dataset.
 To address this, we estimate the restrictiveness of each model: a measure of how well it fits synthetic data.
-Following the methodology developed in \cite{fudenberg_how_2023}, we simulate synthetic data in each domain according to a set of common restrictions imposed by the models we evaluate, and assess how well each model fits the synthetic data on average (see Appendix \ref{APP:completeness} for details).
-We obtain a restrictiveness measure $r\in[0,1]$, where $r=1$ means the model fits the synthetic data no better than a fixed baseline model on average, and $r=0$ means the model perfectly fits the synthetic data.
+Following \citet{fudenberg_how_2023}, we simulate synthetic data according to a set of common restrictions imposed by the models we evaluate, and compare the fit of each model on this data (see Appendix \ref{APP:completeness} for details).
+This yields a restrictiveness measure $r\in[0,1]$, where $r=1$ means the model fits the synthetic data no better than a baseline model on average, and $r=0$ implies a perfect fit.
 Appendix Tables \ref{tab:structural_mac}, \ref{tab:structural_time}, and \ref{tab:structural_risk} report this measure in each domain.
 While our model is less restrictive than relative thinking in multiattribute choice ($r=0.45$ vs. 0.46), our model is \textit{more} restrictive than cumulative prospect theory ($r=0.60$ vs. 0.53) and hyperbolic discounting ($r=0.59$ vs. 0.58) in lottery and intertemporal choice, respectively.
-These results suggest that the performance gains of our model do not come at substantial costs to model parsimony.
+These results suggest that the performance gains of our model do not come at substantial costs to model parsimony. \\